-If you have to give your user hints, discuss why in your report -- you have found a usability issue for new users of your web site.
+If you have to give your user hints, discuss why in your report -- you may have found a usability problem for new users of your web site.

 Remember to de-brief your test participants using your pre-planned debriefing questions.
 Answer any questions they have.